 They will be on the web site in about ten days

 We have tried to use some of our historic wood.
 The sgian dubh with the walnut grips is derived from Lee Enfield rifle butts.
 The walnut grips used for this knife were from the Lee Enfield butts produced by H. Morris & Co of Glasgow.
 For over three hundred years upto the start of the 2nd World War walnut was the wood of choice for small arms for the British Army.
 So the wood predates World War 2.
 You do not get many grips for a Sgian Dubh out of a single Lee Enfield rifle butt.
-This sgian dubh comes with a letter on handmade paper telling you about the knife.
+This sgian dubh comes with a letter on handmade paper telling you about the knife and a certificate of authenticity from the Sheffield maker.
 Many Scottish soldiers carried a sgian dubh into battle over many years and many battles and the sgain dubh with Lee Enfield Rifle butt walnut is a very nivce heritage item.
 It’s a fitting use for the wood as currently the various centenaries of different World War One battles are occurring.

 Another wood we have used is 15th century oak from an old farmhouse in Yorkshire.
 It’s a dense hard wood with a fine patina. it’s smooth and hard and as you would expect from oak which has been walked on for over five hundred years it has a character which makes each piece slightly different.
 This sgian dubh comes with a letter on handmade paper telling you about the wood and the knife and is gift boxed.